Recently I was talking to a client of ours who has returned to us year-after-year for her company’s outdoor team building activities.

 Trust is a powerful thing.
 Once you have it in a supplier-customer relationship, it builds a strong connection - a connection that, more often than not, keeps the customer using that supplier.

-As a supplier in team building exercises, corporate training programs and corporate event services, we strive in everything we do to build trust with our clients and also with those making an enquiry for the first time.
+As a supplier in team building exercises, corporate training programmes and corporate event services, we strive in everything we do to build trust with our clients and also with those making an enquiry for the first time.

 Firstly, let’s have a look at the importance of trust in selecting the same supplier you have used previously.